 2. Credit History, Debts and Loans

 In India, CIBIL (Credit Information Bureau of India) generates scores which the leading banks rely on to issue home loans to qualifying customers looking to purchase a house.
 Basically, the higher the CIBIL score, the better your chances at getting a home loan with lower EMI payments per month.
 According to the Economic Times, as of Jan 2017, Bank of Baroda decided to issue home loans at 8.35% interest if the credit score is more than 760, and many others will follow suit.
 So, get down to paying off your existing loans and credit card bills faster.
-Check your CIBIL score for free with HDFC Bank now.
+Check your CIBIL score for free online.

 Therefore, your bank will consider the amount of debt payments you make regularly – any education loan EMIs, car loan payments, credit card bills and other installments.
 If these monthly payouts are too high in relation to your income (that is, your debt to income ratio is high), then you may not be approved for a home loan.